Advertisement

 Additional Notes

 Mainstream Vouchers can be used in the same way as a housing choice voucher and the wait is significantly shorter.
-Applicants should indicate they are disabled on their application.
-Contact is encouraged for more information on special voucher programs.
+Be sure to indicate that you are disabled on your application.

 Public Housing Waitlist